ietf-wg-jsonpath/iregexp/draft-bormann-jsonpath-iregexp.md

 The present specification defines an interoperable regular expression flavor, I-Regexp.

-This document uses the abbreviation "regexp" for what is usually called regular expression in programming.
+This document uses the abbreviation "regexp" for what are usually called regular expressions in programming.
 "I-Regexp" is used as a noun meaning a character string which conforms to the requirements in this specification; the plural is "I-Regexps".